Employee Advocacy Program Guide

-You may have existing thought leaders or social media experts within your organization.
+You may have existing thought leaders or social media experts within your organisation.
 These people can be great to launch and help grow your program, starting with reaching out.
-They can also act as a sounding board for the concept and can offer valuable insight into your community and employee sentiment within the organization.
+They can also act as a sounding board for the concept and can offer valuable insight into your community and employee sentiment within the organisation.
 Align yourself with these folks early and make them feel like a part of the team.
-These early adopters have an influence within your organization already and can help get others curious and involved.
+These early adopters have an influence within your organisation already and can help get others curious and involved.

 Follower and friend counts are only part of the story.
 When the impact of their social messaging is considered, employee advocates look like marketing powerhouses.
 According to Edelman’s 2019 Trust Barometer, 53% of all global consumers see employees as the most credible sources for learning about companies.

 Enterprises strengthen their brands enormously by activating these internal thought leaders on social media.
 Employee blogs and social media profiles allow workers to build personal brands online and to create employee generated content that also reflect well on their employer.
 Meliã Hotels International, for example, launched an innovative initiative centered on the people behind the brand: clients, employees, influencers, and even the company’s CEO.

 This initiative allowed the company to capture images of its products and services taken by clients and use them in email marketing, in digital advertising, or as widgets on its website, allowing users to make reservations with a single click from user-created content.